FrancescoPalma/CodeClan_Assignment_3/README.md

 I feel pretty confident and I am enjoying a lot even though I understand how difficult and time-consuming is to make a game compared to an average app.

 #### Day 5 - 6
 My game is now finished, it's been a challenging but fun adventure and I am currently in the process of deploying the game to the Google Play Store!
-The linke to download the app will be available on this Repo once ready!
+The link to download the app will be available on this Repo once ready!

 ## Ready to Launch! :rocket: